Spreading in Integrable and Non--integrable Many--body Systems: Non--Integrable Case

 \subsection{Slight Variations of Initial Conditions}

 High sensitivity of the trajectories to slight changes in the initial conditions is the prime signature of classical chaos~\cite{gutzwiller_chaos}.
 The proper measure is the Lyapunov exponent.
-In this spirit, we now measure the distance in phase space of system trajectories which differ only slightly in the initial conditions.
+In this spirit, we now measure the distance between system trajectories which differ only slightly in the initial conditions.
 We look at the collective coordinate as well as on some single--particle trajectories.
-When varying the initial conditions, we carefully ensure that the total energy of the system remains unchanged to carry out a comparison on equal footing.
-To this end, we found it convenient to realize the changes in the initial conditions by modifying the particle momenta instead of the particle positions.
+When varying the initial conditions, we ensure that the total energy of the system remains unchanged to carry out a comparison on equal footing.
+To this end, we realized the changes in the initial conditions by modifying the particle momenta instead of the particle positions.
 We recall that in the above integrable case, the initial momenta were always zero.
-Here, in the non--integrable case, one randomly chose particle is given a fixed momentum pointing towards the origin.
+Here, in the non--integrable case, one randomly chosen particle is given a fixed momentum pointing towards the origin.
 To preserve the mirror symmetry of the system, the same momentum in opposite direction is given to the corresponding particle of the second cloud.
-Furthermore, we go to two spatial dimensions to better visualize the trajectories.
-We look at trajectories of single particles, not of normal modes.
-In Fig.~\ref{fig11}, we present two

-single--particle trajectories which only differ in the initial conditions for the integrable case with $\lambda=0$ and for the non--integrable case in which the perturbation is moderate, $\lambda=10^{-3}$.
-As expected, the two trajectories stay very close to each other in the former and depart more strongly in the latter scenario.

-This has to related to the considerable impact of the perturbation on spreading.
-We expect the motion of the collective coordinate to remain largely regular~\cite{hggl} on local time sacles.
-In spite of this, energy and momentum must be redistributed to the incoherent, \textit{i.e.}, non--collective, degrees of freedom, because the amplitude of the collective coordinate decreases the faster the stronger the perturbation.
+As follows from Fig.~\ref{fig10}, there is a considerable impact of the perturbation on the spreading.
+This means, energy and momentum must be redistributed to the incoherent, \textit{i.e.}, non--collective, degrees of freedom, because the amplitude of the collective coordinate decreases the faster the stronger the perturbation.
+Nevertheless, we expect the motion of the collective coordinate to remain largely regular~\cite{hggl} on local time scales.
 To further investigate this, we look at the strongest perturbation with $\lambda=10^{-2}$.
 We compare simulations with slightly different initial conditions.
-In Fig.~\ref{fig12}, we
+In Fig.~\ref{fig12}, are